-Further to the EIAO Guidance Note No. 10/2004: Methodologies for Terrestrial and Freshwater Ecological Baseline Surveys, this guidance note aims at introducing some general methodologies for marine ecological baseline surveys.
+Further to the EIAO Guidance Note No. 10/2010: Methodologies for Terrestrial and Freshwater Ecological Baseline Surveys, this guidance note aims at introducing some general methodologies for marine ecological baseline surveys.
 It should be noted that the purpose of this guidance note is not intended to provide detailed prescriptions of recommended methods.
 Instead, it provides the general concepts and considerations for various standard survey methods normally applied in ecological impact assessments studies and the methods described below are by no means exhaustive.
-It is acknowledged that each method has its own merits and limitations and the surveyor should choose the most suitable one on a case-by-case basis using his/her professional judgement.
-Please refer to EIAO GN No. 7/2002 and Section 2 of EIAO GN No. 10/2004 for general guidance on ecological baseline survey.
+It is acknowledged that each method has its own merits and limitations and the environmental consultant responsible for the surveys should choose the most suitable one on a case-by-case basis using his/her professional judgment.
+This guidance note should be read in conjunction with EIAO Guidance Note No. 7/2010: Ecological Baseline Survey For Ecological Assessment, which provides general guidelines for conducting an ecological baseline survey.